Who says you need to fly all the way to the South Pacific to find villas over the water? You can get your fix of paradise much closer to home.

 Sandals Royal Bahamian Resort: Check rates and availability

-Are you ready to hit paradise yet – and complete the fairytale by staying at one of these seductive Caribbean resorts with overwater bungalows?
+Are you ready to hit paradise yet – and complete the fairytale by staying at one of these seductive overwater accommodations?

 Just writing this got us dreaming and plotting our next trip!